Your comprehensive deployment plan should cover the following themes.

 What are the appropriate base DNs and branches for your DIT?

-See The DIT.
+Refer to The DIT.

 How will applications access the directory service?
 Over LDAP?
 Over HTTP?